mtargonski/boneIO-docusaurus/docs/01-install/first-start.md

 BeagleBone shortcut is BBB.

-1. Connect BeagleBone to boneIO and plug-in network cable.
+1. Connect BeagleBone to boneIO backplane and plug-in network cable.
 2. Find BBB in your network.
 3. Connect via ssh with username **debian**.
 Default password is **temppwd**.
 4. Change default password by running